Bailig/tech-notes/performance/44-critical-render-path-css.md

 ### Less specificity

-if the specificity is long and completed, browser will need to do more work when creating cssom.
+if the specificity is long and completed, browser will need to do more work when creating CSSOM.

 ```css
 /* bad */